AustralianAntarcticDivision/seaice/README.md

 the internet.
 This package contains functions to find the right file URL for a given date, for either northern or southern hemisphere data.

-There are no read functions in the package itself, but there is example code to use for this.
-See examples below.
+NOTE: you don’t need to use the functions in this package, see the example below which obtains a wrapper function `read_seaice()`.
+This package must exist to provide the tools for that to work, but for various reasons I don’t want the read function to be in this package.

 This package contains a file list (where the file is on the internet, and the date it applies to) for a data file, and will construct a raster format that can be used to read the data directly.
 This happens via GDAL, using its virtual raster format “VRT”.
 A temporary file is created to store the information about the file at the URL, and then GDAL does the rest, downloading the file and reading from it into whatever grid/projection we specify.

 With this we can